-The U.S. tried permanent Daylight Saving Time in the 1970s — then quickly rejected it
+The U.S. tried permanent daylight saving time in the 1970s — then quickly rejected it

 "The good news is if we can get this passed, we don't have to keep doing this stupidity anymore," said Sen. Marco Rubio, R-Fla., of his legislation to end the need to annually change the clocks in March and November.

 However, America tried this before — and the country hated it.
 In the early 1970s, America was facing an energy crisis so the government tried an experiment.
-Congress passed a law to make Daylight Savings Time permanent year round, but just for two years.
+Congress passed a law to make daylight saving time permanent year round, but just for two years.
 The thinking was more sunlight in the evening would reduce the nation's energy consumption.

 It didn't work, said David Prerau, one of the nation's foremost experts on the issue.